Gencaster/gencaster/README.md

 * *caster-editor* is a web-editor in which the actions of a stream, called a *story graph*, can be created, edited and tweaked using Python or SuperCollider, and is also written in [Vue](https://vuejs.org/)

-For further information please visit
+For further information please visit:

 * [Project website gencaster.org](https://gencaster.org)
 * [Documentation](https://docs.gencaster.org)